Ferkuthor/million-technical-test/front/README.md

 ## Prerequisites

 - Node.js 18 or higher
-- Backend API running

 ## Configuration

 The application connects to a backend API.
-To change the backend base URL, edit the file `src/config/.ts`.
+To change the backend base URL, edit the file `src/config/app-config.ts`.
 Make sure the backend is running at the specified URL before starting the frontend application.

 ## Running